You are here

 Before joining NZCER in 1987, Cathy lectured in social anthropology at Victoria and Auckland universities.
 She undertook contract research with a range of government departments, and evaluated social welfare programmes and policy at the then Department of Social Welfare.

-Cathy was made a Member of the Order of New Zealand for services to education in 2014.
+In 2014 Cathy was made a Member of the New Zealand Order of Merit for services to education.

 Cathy's current work includes:

-- completing the age-25 phase of the Competent Learners study
+- completing the age-26 phase of the Competent Learners study

 - a bibliography of the research on Scaling Up in education